JackalLabs/canine-docs/docs/contributors/labs.md

 sidebar_position: 3
 ---
 # Jackal Labs

 ## Who is Jackal Labs?

-Jackal Labs is a Canadian software development company that contributed to the early development of the Jackal Protocol.
-Jackal Labs does not own or operate the Jackal Protocol as it is decentralized and autonomous.
-Jackal Labs proposes changes to the Jackal Protocol through on-chain governance.
+Jackal Labs, a Canadian software development company, played a pivotal role in the early development of the Jackal Protocol.
+As a decentralized and autonomous entity, the Jackal Protocol is not owned or operated by Jackal Labs.
+Instead, Jackal Labs contributes to the protocol's evolution by proposing changes through on-chain governance.

 ### What is the scope of Jackal Labs?

-- Contribute to the early development of the Jackal Protocol.
+- Spearhead the initial development of the Jackal Protocol.

-- Perform continuous research and development for the Protocol.
+- Engage in ongoing research and development for the Protocol.

-- Propose changes to the protocol through governance.
+- Suggest improvements to the protocol via the governance process.